Profession Calculators

 Common Mistakes to Avoid

-• Forgetting the seasoning period.
-Most lenders require 6 to 12 months of ownership before allowing a cash-out refinance at the new appraised value.
+• Forgetting the seasoning requirement.
+Most conventional lenders and DSCR programs require 6 to 12 months of ownership before allowing a cash-out refinance at the new appraised value.
+Plan your cash reserves to carry the property through that full seasoning period.

 Frequently Asked Questions